 Few fishers, as well as gleaners for macro-invertebrates in the proposed reclamations islands will be dislocated momentarily during reclamation activities but will ultimately resume fishing operations in coastal waters past the reclaimed area.
+It is noted however, that a sizeable nearshore fishing ground will be lost to reclamation affecting largely small-scale fishers.
 On the other hand, effects on demersal fisheries productivity will be minimal as no benthic fish habitats will be affected or altered due to the extreme silt and muddy sediments currently deposited in the area.
 However, schools of Sardinella that normally enter inshore waters can be disturbed and move away from the reclamation site.
-Tilapia and sardines fisheries in this area will be dislocated and loss of income from fishing will be felt during reclamation activities.
+Tilapia and sardines fisheries in this area will be dislocated and loss of income from fishing